rhdb/SLaDOS/README.md

 <p align="center">
-# SLaDOS
+<h1>SLaDOS</h1>
-### Standardised Logging and Decentralized student-Observation System
+<h3>Standardised Logging and Decentralized student-Observation System</h3>
-A decentralized solution for the registration of NFC cards, and compilation and collection of attendance information.
+<p>A decentralized solution for the registration of NFC cards, and compilation and collection of attendance information.</p>
 </p>

 # Building